aldertzomer/wrangling-genomics/_episodes/04-variant_calling.md

 > ## Exercise
 >
 > Visualize the alignment of the reads for our `SRR2584866` sample.
 What variant is present at
 > position 4377265?
 What is the canonical nucleotide in that position?
 >
+> Note: By default on modern terminas `tview` from samtools should work in <u>interactive</u> mode.
+If you are however returned directly to your terminal and it dumps the text to your screen, the system doesn't support a specific library.
+You cannot change that easily.
+Skip this (non essintial) part and continue with the graphical representation.
+If you still want the answer, you can use grep to find the position in the vcf file itself.
+>
 >> ## Solution
 >>